-oppress, oppression, oppressor
+oppress, oppresses, oppressed, oppressing, oppression, oppressive, oppressor, oppressors

 The terms "oppress" and "oppression" refer to treating people harshly.
 An "oppressor" is a person who oppresses people.

 - The term "oppression" especially refers to a situation where people of greater strength mistreat or enslave people who are under their power or rule. - The term "oppressed" describes the people who are being harshly treated. - Often enemy nations and their rulers were oppressors to the people of Israel.